Fianna Fail as a 32 County Party

 Update: Daily Ireland has a follow-up piece on the article above: FF Northern Committee not ‘moving issue forward’

-27 Responses to “Fianna Fail as a 32 County Party”
+24 thoughts on “Fianna Fail as a 32 County Party

 Your front page position notwithstanding, I’m surprised to see an FF man buying into a Daily Ireland agenda.